 Riding a bicycle is an excellent way for kids to spend time outdoors getting exercise.
-It’s also an Earth friendly way to get around.
-Falls from bicycles cause serious head injury, though, so make sure your child wears a helmet for every ride.
+It's also an Earth friendly way to get around.
+Falls from bicycles cause serious head and facial injuries, though, so make sure your child wears a helmet for every ride.

-Here are some tips on how to help your child into the habit.
+Here are tips on how to help your child get into the habit.

 Establish the helmet habit early